ilyasolgun11/show-down/docs/README.md

 - The logo shows the name of the game
 - The logo does not contain an anchor tag as there are many other ways the user can navigate back to the menu and it is a single page of HTML.
+- The logo changes color with an animation of red white and green every few second.

 ![Game logo](assets/images/readme/show-down-main-menu-text-logo.png)